 4. Tapestry/Yarn Needle

 In order to sew your crocheted pieces together, you’ll need a needle with an eye big enough for yarn.
 I like the Clover Chibi Needles.
 These 3 needles come in a little storage tube so you never misplace them.
 I have these in the regular size and the jumbo ones for jumbo yarn!

 5. A really good pair of scissors

 And those are my favorite crochet tools!
 Having the right crochet tools is important, but as you can tell by this list, it doesn’t have to be expensive.
-Most of the items are less than $5.
-The crochet hooks are the most expensive at $20, but you will use them so much, it’s worth it.
-But, if you spend the time and money to get the right materials and crochet tools early on, you can hit the ground running with products you’ll love from the beginning.
+Most of the items are less than $10.
+The crochet hooks are the most expensive, but you will use them so much, it’s worth it.
+If you spend the time and money to get the right materials and crochet tools early on, you can hit the ground running with products you’ll love from the beginning.

 If you’re new to crochet and just starting out, be sure to check out my Crochet 101 Series for simple lessons and tutorials to guide you through the basics.
 I also have a free ebook with the same lessons PLUS 12 free patterns designed for beginners and helpful tips and resources.
 It’s called The Beginner’s Guide to Crochet and you can get for free by clicking the image above!